ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/4th Level/Gooey Punch.md

 - **Effects**:
 	- *[[Abomination Matter]] pools together before forming a massive fist.
 This fist punches out of from the surface, dealing damage and knocking those caught in its sludgy strike away.*
 	- All creatures within the target cylinder must make a Dexterity saving throw.
-		- On a failure, they take 2d8 bludgeoning damage + 2d8 corrosion damage and are knocked in the direction of the punch 20ft away.
+		- On a failure, they take damage from the punch and receive knockback in the direction of the punch.
-		- On a success, they take half damage and are knocked in the direction of the punch 5ft away.
+		- On a success, they take half damage and receive weak knockback in the direction of the punch.
 	- When this psycast is cast and before any other effects occur, you may choose to make this psycast benign.
-If this psycast is benign, all damage dice rolled as a result of it roll a 0.
+If this psycast is benign, all damage from this psycast is ignored.
+- **Stats**:
+	- 2d8 Bludgeoning + 2d8 Corrosion Damage from Goo Punch.
+	- 0 Damage from Benign Goo Punch.
+	- 20ft Punch Knockback.
+	- 5ft Weakened Punch Knockback
+	- 20ft Target Cylinder Height.
+	- 10ft Target Cylinder Radius. (+5ft)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 17 psyfocus spent above the normal cost for this psycast, the radius of the cylinder increases by 5ft.
+For every 13 psyfocus spent above the normal cost for this psycast, the radius of the cylinder increases by 5ft.